 Representations of the sacred union of the feminine and masculine energy date back to the Indus Valley Civilisation (2000 BC) but scholars consider that the two main strains of Tantra (Hindu Tantrism and Tibetan Tantrism) emerged between 300 and 400 AD.

-Tantra was widely practised in India between the 11th and 12th centuries.
-As opposed to Classic Yoga teachings, Tantra refuted the idea that Moksha (liberation) could be attained only through rigorous asceticism and by the renunciation of the sensual pleasures.
+Tantra was widely practiced in India between the 11th and 12th centuries.
+As opposed to Classic Yoga teachings, Tantric teachings refuted the idea that Moksha (liberation) could be attained only through rigorous asceticism and by renouncing sensual pleasures.

-Tantrikas (tantric yogis) believed that most of the human suffering arises from the mistaken concept of separation and advocates instead the celebration of senses and mundane life.
+Tantrikas (tantric yogis) believed that most human suffering arises from the mistaken concept of separation and advocates instead the celebration of senses and mundane life.

 Most of the manuscripts were lost with the invasion of India in the 13th century.
 Tantric Buddhism survived in the Tibetan monasteries.
 After the Chinese invasion, Tibetans monks decided to spread this knowledge instead of keeping it.

-Tantrism had a great influence on many religions and spiritual traditions, including Shaivism, Buddhism, Vaishnavism, and Jainism.
-This proves that Tantra is a universal method which could be practised by anyone, even in daily life, with no divisions of caste.
+Tantrism greatly influenced many religions and spiritual traditions, including Shaivism, Buddhism, Vaishnavism, and Jainism.
+This proves that Tantra is a universal method that could be practiced by anyone, even in daily life, with no divisions of caste.

 The meaning of Tantra